Oblong/squat/README.md

-# squat: the simple quaternion library
+# squat: simple quaternion library

 A simple quaternion library for JavaScript.

 ## API documentation

-`squat`'s API assumes quaternions are represented as an array of four numbers.
+squat's API assumes quaternions are represented as an array of four numbers.
 Given such an array `q`, a quaternion is:

     q[0] + q[1]*i + q[2]*j + q[3]*k

-Functions which return a quaternion typically have an optional argument, at the end of the argument list, which serves as an "out" parameter.
+Functions that return a quaternion typically have an optional argument, at the end of the argument list, which serves as an "out" parameter.
 If the caller passes an object (like an `Array`, or a `Float64Array`) via this argument, the function will set the `'0'`,